haroldadmin/Vector/README.md

 It is inspired from [MvRx](https://www.github.com/airbnb/mvrx) and [Roxie](https://github.com/ww-tech/roxie), but unlike them it is **built completely using Kotlin Coroutines** instead of RxJava.
 As such, it internally only uses Coroutine primitives, and has extensive support for Suspending functions.

 Vector is small, fast, and works well with Android Architecture Components.
-It is 100% Kotlin, and is inteded for use with Kotlin only.
+It is 100% Kotlin, and is intended for use with Kotlin only.

 ### Building Blocks